Mayo Clinic Care Network Content

 Self-care

-Rest painful foot as much as possible.
+Rest the foot as much as possible.
 Avoid activities that worsen pain.
-Ice the area for up to 20 minutes several times daily.
-Over-the-counter pain relievers may help.
+Ice the area up to 20 minutes several times a day.
+Pain medicines available without a prescription may help.

 When to seek immediate medical care